Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_landing_page.en.md

 ### The Model menu of the application

 In order to create a new class open the project.
-The default open menu item `Модель приложения`, which is a list of all classes in the project.
-Then you press the button `Создать класс`.
+The default open menu item `Application Model`, which is a list of all classes in the project.
+Then you press the button `Create class`.

 #### Stereotypes of classes

-`Сущность` (implementation) – the class representing the real-world object whose instances will be stored in the application database.
+`Entities` (implementation) – the class representing the real-world object whose instances will be stored in the application database.
 Create a pair.

-`Перечисление` (enumeration) data type, which is defined as a set of identifiers.
+`Enumeration` (enumeration) data type, which is defined as a set of identifiers.
 Create a pair.

-`Бизнес-класс` (businessserver) is a class whose code is invoked in the process of changing instances of related entities.
+`Business server` (businessserver) is a class whose code is invoked in the process of changing instances of related entities.

-`Тип` (type) – a complex data type or a real-world object whose instances will be stored in the application database.
+`Type` (type) – a complex data type or a real-world object whose instances will be stored in the application database.
 It is advisable to create, if necessary in code, secondary business objects that do not need to be stored in the database.

 `Typedef` (typedef) is a type of data that can be mapped manually generated to the database or application data types.
 Need, if you do not have default types.

-`Интерфейс` (interface) contract in the form of a list of public properties and methods that must be implemented in the related entities or types.
+`Interface` (interface) contract in the form of a list of public properties and methods that must be implemented in the related entities or types.

-`Внешняя сущность` (external) – a class that is not explicitly declared in the model but will be available in the source code, including an entity from a different project.
+`External entities` (external) – a class that is not explicitly declared in the model but will be available in the source code, including an entity from a different project.
 When generating code-level means that the Declaration of this class contains the external or system library.
 In private means that you can specify for an external class reference to the class from another project (stage) in Flexberry Designer.
 In this particular case means that the class code is declared in another solyushene (addon), which must be connected to the main developers to the project manually (e.g., via a NuGet package is created based on another солюшена; connection of "external" libraries on the level generation is not implied).
 When it is used: the reference to class from other projects (i.e., stages) is indicated when multiple projects have some shared libraries, and classes from it pericolosa in different projects.
 Another option is the external class is a class from the system library or any external libraries (add-on).
 Then at the model level it is possible to put a link to an external class and include it in the view base class, and the code after generating the data type for the corresponding property will be a class that is declared in the "external" library (it needs to connect manually by the developer in проект; if it's a class from the system Assembly, for example, it is already the first generation of the project can be automatically already connected as an option).

-`Приложение` (application) class that stores General information about the generated application.
+`Application` (application) class that stores General information about the generated application.

-`Пользовательская форма` (userform) – class representing» «blank form of application (all markup and logic for it to be done fully manually by the developer), which can also be added to the menu structure (in "container" class with the stereotype "application").
+`User forms` (userform) – class representing» «blank form of application (all markup and logic for it to be done fully manually by the developer), which can also be added to the menu structure (in "container" class with the stereotype "application").
 Can be used in the case when the level of the application model required special forms, which are neither list nor edit forms are not (i.e., to look at the model it was obvious what forms in the app).

-`Слой geo-сервера` (geolayer) class, which configures the layer GIS subsystem.
+`Geo-server layer` (geolayer) class, which configures the layer GIS subsystem.

-`Стиль layer of geo-сервера` (geolayerstyle) class, which configures the layer GIS subsystem.
+`Geo-server layer styles` (geolayerstyle) class, which configures the layer GIS subsystem.

-`Сущность стереотипом` with user-defined (custom) class with arbitrary semantics, which code is not generated to the application.
+`Entities with user stereotypes` with user-defined (custom) class with arbitrary semantics, which code is not generated to the application.

-In the list of charts automatically generated charts for each class.
+In the list of diagrams, automatically created diagrams for each class.
-In the search field on the form `Модель приложения` enter the name (or part of) the class from the list.
-Mapped class (or several classes) that meet the specified condition.
+In the search field on the `Application Model` form enter the name (or part of it) of the class from the list.
+Select the class (or several classes) that meets the specified condition displayed.
-In the field `Все типы` to select any of the created types.
-Only displays classes for the selected type.
+In the `All types` field, select any of the created types.
+Only classes of the selcted type are displayed.

 ### Filtering and searching charts

-In the menu `Диаграммы` are all created in the framework of the project chart.
-They differ in the type have unique names.
-If the list is large, it is convenient to use search or filtering.
+The `diagram` menu contains all diagrams created within the project.
+They differ in types and have unique names.
+If the list is long, it is convenient to use search or filtering.
-To search for diagrams in the field `Поиск` need to enter a name or part of the name of the chart.
+To search for diagrams, enter the name part of the name of the diagram in the`search` field.
 The list will be edited in accordance with the specified condition.
-You can also filter the chart by type.
-For this drop down list, select the desired chart type.
+You can also filter the diagram by type.
+For this drop down list, select the desired diagram type.

 ## The basics of working with class diagrams